ganeti/ganeti/man/gnt-instance.rst

 use\_chroot
     Valid for the KVM hypervisor.

-    This boolean option determines wether to run the KVM instance in a chroot directory.
+    This boolean option determines whether to run the KVM instance in a chroot directory.

     If it is set to ``true``, an empty directory is created before